mikeshardmind/async-utils/readme.md

 5. Non-explicit compatability with `weakref`
    Any compatability with weakref should be considered accidental **unless** a type has declared slots and includes `__weakref__` in those slots.
+   (open an issue if you want `__weakref__` with a reason why)

+6. Going from *inable* to *able* share a resource across threads.
+7. Adding or removing internal locking that does not introduce deadlocks, races, or remove the threadsafety of an object's documented use.

 Things that will be considered a breaking change: